saiapple783/receipt-processor-/README.md

 ****Run with Docker**
-**Since the project requirement aplliaction should be must be Dockerized**
+**Since the project requirement is aplliaction must be Dockerized**

 # Build Docker image
 docker build -t receipt-processor .